From Milky Way to Moonlight: Photographing Nightscapes in Yosemite

 With little light pollution and access roads that lead to high prominences of bare granite, Yosemite National Park boasts some of the best locations to photograph at night in the World.
-Add to that a near- decade of night photography in this national park gem and Kirk Keeler’s knowledge will put you in the right place, at the right time, to capture your nightscapes of Yosemite.
+Add to that a near- decade of night photography in this national park gem and our staff photographer’s knowledge will put you in the right place, at the right time, to capture your nightscapes of Yosemite.
 From the Milky Way, star trails, to moonlit scenes, you will come away with a varied array of night photos from your week out amongst the stars.

 Emphasis will be on bringing you to several prime locations to teach the art of capturing images at night.
 Kirk will demonstrate how to use apps to visualize your night photo prior to going to the location.
 There will also be a discussion on equipment and setting choices that offer the foundation for attaining the best RAW images for dark sky night photography.
 A handy PDF with chronological steps will be given to download onto your mobile device for use in the field as a reference.

 This workshop offers a blend of field and digital darkroom experience.
 Evening and night will be dedicated to field sessions, while morning and afternoon is devoted to learning how to optimize and assemble your RAW images using a blend of Adobe Lightroom and Photoshop.